Le Griffon: Expedition to upper Niagara

 Meanwhile, La Salle and Henri de Tonti, had departed Fort Frontenac in a second vessel some days after La Motte and Hennepin.
 This was a "great bark" (Hennepin's words) of about 20 tons burden – although Tonti's journal says this was a 40-ton vessel.
 The vessel carried anchors, chain, guns, cordage, and cable for Le Griffon, as well as supplies and provisions for the anticipated journey.
 La Salle followed the southern shore of the lake.
 La Salle decided to visit the Senecas at Tagarondies himself.
 He put ashore near present-day Rochester, New York, and arrived at Tagarondies very shortly after La Motte and Hennepin had left.
 He was more successful in securing the Indians' tolerance of his proposed "big canoe" and support buildings.
 With La Salle back aboard their vessel, the company again sailed west until, about 25 mi from Niagara, weather checked their progress.
 There was some disagreement between La Salle and the ship's pilot, and La Salle and Tonti went ahead on foot to Niagara.
 When they arrived there La Motte and Hennepin had not yet returned.
 While there La Salle selected a site for building Le Griffon.
+The site La Salle had selected for building Le Griffon has conclusively been identified as at or near the mouth of Cayuga Creek, at Cayuga Island.

 After La Salle and Tonti left, the pilot and the rest of the crew were to follow with the supply vessel.
 On 8 January 1679, the pilot and crew decided to spend the night ashore where they could light a fire and sleep in some warmth.
 It was a calm night and they believed the vessel was securely moored.
 When a strong wind suddenly arose, they could not make it back to the ship.
 The vessel dragged its anchor for about nine miles to the east before grounding and breaking up near present-day Thirty Mile Point.
 When La Salle heard of the loss (through a messenger or one of the natives), he left Niagara and joined in the salvage effort.
 They recovered the anchors, chain, and most of the materials critical for Le Griffon, but most of the supplies and provisions were lost.
 They dragged the materials to the mouth of the Niagara, rested and warmed up a few days in an Indian village, then carried the materials single file through the snow to their settlement above the falls.